ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * _none_

-The ToggleHighlight/1 method is used as a shortcut to disable highlights whilst keeping the same method signature.
-It should always be used with `false` and it calls ToggleHighlight/2 with a `Color.clear`.

-#### ToggleHighlight/2

-  > `public virtual void ToggleHighlight(bool toggle, Color globalHighlightColor)`

-  * Parameters
-   * `bool toggle` - The state to determine whether to activate or deactivate the highlight. `true` will enable the highlight and `false` will remove the highlight.
-   * `Color globalHighlightColor` - The colour to use when highlighting the object.
-  * Returns
-   * _none_

-The ToggleHighlight/2 method is used to turn on or off the colour highlight of the object.
+The ToggleHighlight method is used to turn on or off the colour highlight of the object.

 #### PauseCollisions/0